-Fractures need to be splinted in the position found and no pressure is to be put on the area.
+To prevent additional injury to blood vessels, muscle or other tissue, fractures need to be splinted in the position found and no pressure is to be put on the area.
 Splints can be made from almost anything; rolled up magazines, twigs, bats, etc...